Bear tranquilized after strolling through Los Angeles Mission College, neighborhood - VIDEO

-The bear was seen walking through the El Cariso Golf Course around 10:30 a.m.
-The animal then made its way to the area of Eldridge Avenue and Hubbard Street, where it roamed through surface streets and backyards.
+The 250-pound female bear was seen walking through the El Cariso Golf Course around 10:30 a.m.
+The animal made its way to the area of Eldridge Avenue and Hubbard Street, where it roamed through surface streets and backyards.

 AIR7 HD was over the scene, where the bear did not appear to get close to any people or pets.